rcorseri/Denoising-diffusion-model-for-satellite-image-generation/README.md

 ### Author: R. Corseri

 ## Overview

-This repository contains code for training and sampling denoising diffusion probabilistic model for satellite and handwritten digits image generation.
-The project aims at (1) testing the architecture, noise schedule and hyparameters of diffusion models to create realistic images based on a limited amount of training images, and (2) Investigating the power of a pre-trained "foundation" model that were trained on a large corpus of unlabeled satellite image datasets.
+This repository contains code for training and sampling denoising diffusion probabilistic models  for generating satellite and handwritten digit images.
+The project has two main objectives:

+- Testing the architecture, noise schedule, and hyperparameters of diffusion models to create realistic images based on a limited amount of training images.
+- Investigating the power of a pre-trained "foundation" model that was trained on a large corpus of unlabeled satellite image datasets.

+The experiments demonstrate the potential of DDPMs in generating high-quality images and explore their practical applications, including change detection in satellite imagery.
+Despite computational challenges, the use of pre-trained models highlights the accessibility and effectiveness of advanced generative capabilities for broader scientific and remote sensing applications.

 ## Project Structure